 We tend to book directly whenever we’re traveling domestically in a place we’re very familiar with, like Italy.

 If you’re traveling a short distance on a regional or commuter rail (like to take a day trip, for example), you can also buy tickets directly at the train station.

 We recommend using the kiosks available whenever possible–not only do they tend to have language options that make things much easier, they also tend to take a fraction of the time of waiting in line to be helped by a person directly.

 With a Train Pass

 The final option for booking tickets to travel Europe by train is to do it in one fell swoop with a Eurail pass (for non-European residents) or Interrail pass (essentially the same thing, but for European residents).

-We have an entire guide to using a Eurail pass here, so we won’t go into too much detail in this post, but essentially, a Eurail pass will allow you to buy a certain number of train rides (or an unlimited number) in advance, allowing you to be more spontaneous in your travels.
+Essentially, a Eurail pass will allow you to buy a certain number of train rides (or an unlimited number) in advance, allowing you to be more spontaneous in your travels.